m-richa/starter-hugo-academic/content/authors/admin/_index.md

   url: https://cvit.iiit.ac.in

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include 3D computer vision, HCI, and ethics in AI
+bio: ''

 # Interests to show in About widget
 interests:
 - Geometric Deep learning
 - Graph ML
 - Computer Vision
-- HCI
+- Creative AI

 # Education to show in About widget
 education: